nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 3. Two filters are placed on the top right below the title bar:
    * Salesperson: To help filter salesperson level data, which would be useful for review meetings
      * Filters the report based on "Sales Person" from "Sales Employees" sheet
-   * Calendar Slicer: To filter data across periods to aid in useful analyses
+   * Calendar Slicer: To filter data across periods and help obtain a temporal picture
      * Filters the report based on "Date" from "Calendar Master"
 4. Monthly Enquiries: A visual explaining the monthly variation of the number of enquiries is presented here.
 The visual can be drilled down to the day level
    * X-Axis
      * "Month Name" from "Calendar Master"
        * The X-axis shows the months as per the Indian fiscal year 2023 (FY23)
-       * To obtain this measure in Power BI, a new column named "Fiscal Month No" was created to start the months from April and end them with March
+       * To obtain this measure in Power BI, a new column named "Fiscal Month No" was created to start the months from April (1) and end them on March (12)
        * A column named "Month Name" was created to return only the month of the given date
-       * The "Month Name" column was sorted by "Fiscal Month No" to arrange it in the order of months as per fiscal year
+       * The "Month Name" column was sorted by "Fiscal Month No" to arrange it in the order of months as per the fiscal year
-       * This column was selected to represent X-xis
+       * This column was selected to represent X-axis
-     * This can be drilled down to the actual "Date" from "Calendar Master"
+     * The X-axis can be drilled down to the actual "Date" from "Calendar Master"
    * Y-Axis
      * A measure named "Enquiries for Chart" was created to show the enquiry trend line on all days, including those on the x-axis with zero enquiries
 5. Top 10 Customers: A leader-board of the customers generating highest number of enquiries, along with the corresponding salesperson is shown here